YaoGengqi/Image_Metrics/README.md

 The code is based on [MA](https://github.com/chaoma99/sr-metric), [NIQE](https://github.com/csjunxu/Bovik_NIQE_SPL2013), [PI](https://github.com/roimehrez/PIRM2018), [SSIM](https://ece.uwaterloo.ca/~z70wang/research/ssim), [LPIPS](https://github.com/richzhang/PerceptualSimilarity) and else, We will add these references in the future.

 Some quotations are not yet indicated.

+## TODO
+- DockerFile
+- More Metrics
+- Smaller